Audio-WestlakeU/RealMAN/baselines/SSL/README.md

 | `run_CRNN.py, run_IPDnet.py` | The pytorch-lightning Trainer implementation.|

 ### Usage
-We have re implemented FN-SSL using the Pytorch-lightning framework, which has a improvement in training speed compared to the torch.
+We have implemented the baseline methods using the Pytorch-lightning framework.

 * For train,